Geoffrey O'Connor

 Geoffrey David O'Connor is an Australian indie pop musician and producer based in Melbourne.
 He released his debut studio album Liquorice Night in 2007, under the alias of Sly Hats.
-O'Connor has since released the solo albums, Vanity Is Forever (2011) Fan Fiction (2014) and For as Long as I Can Remember all through Chapter Music.
+O'Connor has since released the solo albums Vanity Is Forever (2011) Fan Fiction (2014) and For as Long as I Can Remember (2021) all through Chapter Music.

 O'Connor is also a member of indie pop group The Crayon Fields, on lead guitar and lead vocals.

-Career
+As a performer

-O'Connor produced Vanity Is Forever, which Triple J's Zan Rowe described as "a distinct step away from the indie-pop of his band.
+O'Connor’s first album under his own name was Vanity Is Forever, which Triple J's Zan Rowe described as "a distinct step away from the indie-pop of his band.
 The record is full of synthesisers, and modern soft rock sounds and is written from the perspective of a guy who has both a heavy heart and a high libido".
-At the time of release, Geoffrey toured the US on a sold-out support tour with Jens Lekman, toured Australia as part of the Laneway Festival, and supported Grimes, Edwyn Collins and Pains of Being Pure at Heart on their Australian tours.
+At the time of release, O’Connor visited the US for a sold-out support tour with Jens Lekman, toured Australia as part of the Laneway Festival, and supported Grimes, Edwyn Collins and Pains of Being Pure at Heart on their Australian tours.

-O'Connor's solo album Fan Fiction was released in August 2014 through Chapter Music.
+O'Connor's next album Fan Fiction was released in August 2014 through Chapter Music.
 Pitchfork's Jake Cleland gave it a score of 7.4, describing it as an album in which "every dazzling melody is sandwiched together, maximalist and swollen in a dizzying spectacle".

 In August 2021, O'Connor released his first solo album in seven years.
-For as Long as I Can Remember is a suite of duets with fellow Australia singers.
+For as Long as I Can Remember is a suite of duets with fellow Australian singers.

-In April 2023, O'Conner is scheduled to release an EP featuring remixes of songs from his 2021 album, For as Long as I Can Remember.
+In April 2023, O'Connor is scheduled to release an EP featuring remixes of songs from his 2021 album, For as Long as I Can Remember.